dongyado/ionicapp/README.md

-# ionicapp
+# Weitoutiao

-a app based on ionic
+A app based on ionic, crosswalk.